 Daniel chooses to hide nothing in his art.
 He finds beauty in every aspect of a person: in the failures, sorrows, and uncomfortable truths, in the triumphs, happiness, and love.
 He finds joy in seeing each individual as they are, and how together they form a community.
 This is why Daniel creates his portraits from ‘live’ subjects.
 He can portray people unfiltered and get to get to know them on a deeper level.
 Thus, achieving authentic portraits.

-Daniel believes that “In realising the truth, we can learn to change and begin to care.
+Daniel believes that “In realizing the truth, we can learn to change and begin to care.
 It is the first step towards world peace.”